The Big Garden Birdwatch 2022: tops tips and essential kit

 Got the bird watching bug?

 If you’re inspired by the Big Garden Birdwatch, why not introduce bird nesting boxes into your garden to provide the perfect habitat for our British garden birds?
-Different birds have different needs, so if you’re looking to introduce birds to your garden this way it’s a good idea to have a range of bird nesting box.
+Different birds have different needs, so if you’re looking to introduce birds to your garden this way it’s a good idea to have a range of bird nesting boxes.
 You can also install a bird box camera and follow your feathered friends as they raise a family.

 - Buy Wildlife World Artisan Nester Shesali on Amazon